delta-io/delta/kernel/README.md

 # API Guarantees
 **Note: This project is currently in "preview" and all APIs are currently unstable.
 It is cuurrently meant for testing and providing feedback (see below) to the project authors.**

 The Java API docs are available [here](https://delta-io.github.io/delta/snapshot/kernel-api/java/api/index.html).
 Only the classes and interfaces documented here are considered as public APIs with backward compatibility guarantees (when marked as Stable APIs).
-All the classes and interfaces available in the JAR are considered as private APIs with no stability guarantees.
+All other classes and interfaces available in the JAR are considered as private APIs with no stability guarantees.

 # Providing feedback
 We use [GitHub Issues](https://github.com/delta-io/delta/issues) to track community reported issues.
 You can also [contact](#community) the community for getting answers.